timeplus-io/docs/docs/view.md

 # View{#views}

-There are two types of views in Timeplus: logical view (or just view ) and materialized view
+There are two types of views in Timeplus: logical view (or just view ) and materialized view.

 ## View

-You may have some common queries to run multiple times a week or month.
-You can save them in the web UI as "Saved Query".
-Just like how you add bookmarks for your favorite web sites.
-You can load the saved query in the query editor without typing it again.
-However you cannot refer to saved queries in a query.
-That's when you need to use views.
+If you have a common query you'll run multiple times a week or month, you can save them as a "Bookmark".
+While you can load the bookmarked query in the query editor without typing it again, you can't refer to bookmarked queries in a query.
+This is where views come in.

 You can create views for all kinds of queries, and refer to the views in other queries.